iamArvy/Dreamscape/README.md

-# SocialSphere
+# Dreamscape

 **A scalable social media platform built with a microservices architecture.**

 ## 🧩 Overview

-SocialSphere is a modern web application that allows users to:
+Dreamscape is a modern web application that allows users to:
 - 📸 Post updates and media
 - ❤️ Like and 💬 comment on posts
 - 💬 Chat in real-time with friends and groups